hammadahamed/foodwait-with-die/README.md

 # Foodwait-with-die
-   This app is build with an intention to be showcased as a validation to the knowledge and expertise is vannila Javasript, HTML and CSS
+   This app is built with an intention to get this showcased as a validation to the knowledge and expertise is vannila Javasript, HTML and CSS

 ### DESCRIPTION